 Sources: John Kappenman of Storm Analysis Consultants and Metatech Corporation, as commissioned under Executive Order #13407, NASA Planetary Sciences Director James L. Green (See the February issue of Sky & Telescope), National Research Council Chair Daniel N. Baker (Space Physicist),

 * I started it by default of anyone else doing this work for my part of Oregon (which I found hard to believe) --and I still appear to be the only entity, public or private, doing and posting regular monitoring along the Oregon coast.
-This page use to have links to other radiation monitoring networks, domestic and foriegn, but only a couple of those have been retained (and to be maintained)..
+(2014 update: there's a new Radiation Network private station in Florence.)
+This page use to have links to other radiation monitoring networks, domestic and foreign, which I'm now restoring.

-* I no longer make much of an effort to popularize my own monitoring numbers --which (to date, and thankfully) have been pretty steady and mild here in Oregon.
+* I no longer make much of an effort to popularize my own monitoring numbers --which (to date, and thankfully) have been pretty steady and mild.
 I worry about giving people false assurances.
 Should my numbers go up, I'd worry about spreading false alarms.
 However, it would be wrong to stop keeping and posting this record.

 * Radiation Network: